JuliaComputing/ModelingToolkitSampledData.jl/docs/src/SampledData.md

 !!! danger "Experimental"

-    The sampled-data interface is currently experimental and at any time subject to breaking changes **not** respecting semantic versioning.
+    The sampled-data interface in ModelingToolkit is currently experimental and at any time subject to breaking changes **not** respecting semantic versioning.

 !!! note "Negative shifts"